Anatomiclab/GastroFLOW/README.md

 ## Generation of Tile data for training and validation

-After using QuPath to generate the cellular features, if you want to generate the tile data for the GastroFlow training and validation, please follow the steps below:
+After using QuPath to generate the cellular features, if you want to generate the tile data for the GastrolFlow training and validation, please follow the steps below:

 **Step 1**: run `QuPath_Script\stage_2.py`